levietanh0001/AmazonReviewAnalysis/README.md

 ```
 - Chunking: potentially the most suitable technique for the task in our opinion, where we would try to group different words into useful phrases based on their grammatical strucutre (noun-verb-noun, adjective-noun, etc.), regular expressions and a list of unwanted words.

+2. Current mainstream methods: TFIDF, RAKE and chunking.
+3. Methods:
+- We model the task by firstly trying out every possible topic modelling techniques and information extraction methods listed above.
+We skip several methods like LSA for its nature of reducing the size of exisitng dataset, and for this task is focused on information mining rather than modeling the topics.
+- We found a potential solution for the task which requires a person with certain knowledge on the field of targeting products to firstly look at the initial output words produced by CountVectorizer, TFIDF, RAKE, and select a custom set of words and phrases that might be useful (+), as well as those that are irrelevant (-).
+We then apply the chunking technique using these two sets (+) and (-) to infer the grammatical structure of important words and phrases, along with possible repeating features.
 Demo
 ---
 1. Data Visualization